Self-Hosted Server Guide

 netsh advfirewall firewall add rule name="GameVox TCP" dir=in action=allow protocol=tcp localport=8088 netsh advfirewall firewall add rule name="GameVox UDP" dir=in action=allow protocol=udp localport=7070

-4. Run as a service (optional)
+4. Install as a Windows service (optional)

 Setup on Linux